 - Connects to both Mac and PC easily

 The Huion Kamvas is a powerful and effective tablet for graphic artists.
 There are 8192 levels of pressure sensitivity, giving you just enough range to get into finer details.

 The tablet has a 1920×1080 full HD screen with a digital pen that works just like a real one.
 It is relatively small and can easily fit into a laptop bag, a briefcase, or a carry-on for when you need it on the go.

 The XP-Pen Artist Pro is a high-end drawing tablet made for those who want to draw on-screen, such as dedicated and passionate artists and designers.
 It’s built for professionals with the utmost attention to detail and plenty of features to keep your workflow fresh and productive.

 The tablet features a 200RPS display with full HD 1920×1080 resolution over a 344 x 193 mm active area.
 It’s a mere 11mm at its thinnest point, and features 8 shortcut keys, as well as arriving with a P05R Battery-free pen.

-This pen has 8192 levels of pressure sensitivity, 60 degrees of tilt recognition and a 200RPS rate to boot.
-The tablet also features 8 customizable shortcut keys, as well as a red dial interface which you can adapt to your workflow.
+This pen has 8192 levels of pressure sensitivity, 60 degrees of tilt recognition, and a 200RPS rate to boot.
+The tablet also features 8 customizable shortcut keys, as well as a red dial interface that you can adapt to your workflow.